ktt-ol/esp-mqtt-nodes/README.md

 ==============

 This repository contains various Arduino sketches for ESP8266 nodes.
-All sketches read some sensor data and publishes the results to an MQTT server.
+All sketches read some sensor data and publish the results to an MQTT server, or display something received from it.

 Most configurations contain sensible defaults for the Mainframe hackerspace.